The Romance of Rail

 As many of us bathed in the warm fuzzy glow of Valentines Day this week, the team at LOCO Journeys thought it appropriate to reflect on the fabled romance of rail and just why travelling by train is considered romantic.

-In our modern, time poor, digitally obsessed world, the option of travelling overland for multiple days when you can catch a plane does not stand out as a desirable option.
+In our modern, time poor, digitally obsessed world, the option of travelling overland for multiple days when you can catch a plane does not stand out as a desirable option nor capture the romance of rail.

 “You’re going to sit on a train called the Trans-Siberian Railway for how many days?” one friend commented as I departed London for St Petersburg.
 “The Ghan sounds great, but I can fly from Adelaide to Darwin and back in a fraction of the time” exclaimed a surprised work colleague as I was about to embark on one of my first great Australian train journeys.

-So we’ve jotted down a few points for those naysayers as to why romance is alive and well on board some spectacular rail journeys all around the world.
+So we’ve jotted down a few points for those naysayers as to why the romance of rail is alive and well on board some spectacular rail journeys all around the world.

 We think the romance of rail travel occurs because you’re taking your time.
 Everything feels slower and yet you are still heading somewhere.
 You can also enjoy the company of your fellow passengers because you actually get the time to know a little about them.